mrk-hnr/PHP_Registration-Login/ReadMe.md

 - Created script that enables toggling of class in order to implement an animation.
 - Created script that allows a "panel" to be visible and hide all other panel.
-- Added an alert on deactivation of account (deletion of data)
+- Added an alert on deactivation of account (deletion of data).

 <hr>